damiansp/fitness/strength_training/README.md

 # Strength Training
 A weight training program that focuses on high-weight/low-reps with the goal of building strength efficiently.
-I was motivated to start doing this after reading Dr. Peter Attia's book _Outlive_, that suggests gaining strengh is one of the best things people can do to maintain good health into old age.
+I was motivated to start doing this after reading Dr. Peter Attia's book _Outlive_, that suggests gaining strength is one of the best things people can do to maintain good health into old age.

 # TODOs